BikingMan: Self-supported ultra cycling

 The self-supported nature of the BikingMan races makes it different from supported ultra-distance events like the Race Across America (RAAM), in which each racer has a large support crew with multiple vehicles and where pure performance cycling is needed to finish these races.
 The carbon footprint of the races are kept to a minimum, support cars outside BikingMan organizations media cars, are strictly forbidden.

 Being self-supported means that drafting is not allowed, receiving any form of support from other racers, friends, or family is not allowed; all food, accommodation, repairs, etc., must be purchased from commercial sources if they can find any on the road.
-The organizer provides a mandatory route, a GPS tracker to control the progression of every participant and potential cheating and a road book.
+The organizer provides a mandatory route, a GPS tracker to monitor each participant's progress and prevent cheating, as well as a road book.
 Riders must strategically choose how much time to devote to riding, resting, and refueling each day.

 It is not a stage race, the clock never stops from the moment the riders leave the start to the moment that they reach the finish.
 Orienteering plays a major role as most of the races' locations are unknown to most participants.